lilingxi01/lilingxi01/README.md

 > **PRONOUNS:** He / Him <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="22">

 🎓 - I am currently a Computer Science master student at UMass Amherst.

-🌍 - I and my collegues is now creating a series of advanced and gorgeous softwares for the smart life industry in the future.
-All of the projects are yet in progress, hiding in the private repos, but I will be happy to let you know when they are ready to meet you.
+Expected to graduate in May 2024 and planning to be a PhD student in Computer Science.

+🔬 - I am actively doing research in Natural Language Processing (NLP) field with a group of passionate people at UMass BioNLP group.

+👨‍💻 - I am working part-time as Software Engineer at ECA Solar LLC.
+There are infinite possibilities right there.

+🌍 - Besides from my school and my works, I have been doing multiple outstanding side-projects (ongoing) like [Ams Date Picker](https://ams.lingxi.li).
+You are expected to see some of them coming next year.

 🌃 - I extremely enjoy the outdoors especially exploring nature and stargazing.
 So when tired, I liked to drive my car out to a state park.
 Nature gives me the power of all-day coding. (**I also take photos for them.
 You can find it in my instagram!!
 Link is at the bottom of the page.**)

 ### 🛰️ Here are some memos for you to know more about me:

+- Apple platform Software Engineer (2020 - now), working mainly with SwiftUI.
+This is what I love and enjoy to do!

+- Assistant Machine Learning Researcher (2022 - now), focusing on Applied ML and NLP.
+May be focusing on Computer Vision in a sooner future.

+- Modern Web App Software Engineer (2020 - now), experienced with React, Next.js, and more.

-- Software Product Manager (2017-2022) concentrating on an extraordinary User Experience and UI Design.
+- Freelance Software Product Manager (2017 - 2022), concentrating on an extraordinary User Experience and UI Design.

-- Android Software Engineer (2017-2020) developing a flash-card app.
+- Android Software Engineer (2017 - 2020), developed a flash-card app.

-- UI & UX Designer for all platforms (2019-2022) delivering a bunch of amazing user interfaces in the real application.
+- UI & UX Designer for all platforms (2019 - 2022), delivering a bunch of amazing user interfaces in the real application.

-- Apple platform Software Engineer (2020-2022) working with SwiftUI and AR.

-- Modern Web App Software Engineer (2020-2022) working with React, NextJS, and more.

-- Backend Software Engineer (2021-2022) working with Flask, FastAPI, SQLAlchemy, PostgreSQL, API Management, and more.
+- Backend Software Engineer (2021 - 2022), worked with Flask, FastAPI, Express, and Serverless.

-- Good at team leading and modularizing project in teamworks of software developing
+- Good at team leading and modularizing project in teamworks of software developing.

 ### 🙈 What can I do?

-- Programming Languages: Java, Javascript, Swift, Python, C, SQL, Crystal(learning)
+- Programming Languages: Javascript (TypeScript), Swift, Python, C, Java, C#, SQL.

-- Product Design: To make the experiences of users and programmers better on both front and back ends

-- Front-end Development: SwiftUI(iOS/iPadOS/macOS), XML(Android), HTML, CSS, React
+- Front-end Frameworks: SwiftUI(iOS/iPadOS/macOS), HTML, CSS, React, XML(Android), and more.

-- Back-end Development: API(Springboot/FastAPI/Flask), Serverless, VPC and Load Balancer
+- Back-end Frameworks: Springboot, Django, Flask, FastAPI, and more.

-- Database: PostgreSQL, MySQL, Realm
+- Database: PostgreSQL, MySQL, MongoDB, and a lot of serverless options.

-- Others: Dockerize, CI/CD

-- Photos and Videos: Photoshop, Lightroom, Illustrator, Final Cut Pro, Premiere Pro, etc
+- Others: CI/CD, UI Design, UX Design, Git, Figma, and Unity.

 ### 💻 What am I currently aiming for? *(What am I learning or doing?)*

-- Building a Web App for the unified account system.

-- A magic date picker component (released [here](https://ams.lingxi.li))

-- A cross-platform native UI component library (v0.1 release date TBD).

-- A secret product (release date TBD).

-- Machine Learning.

-- An initial ecosystem with a unified account system and a few products in 2022.
+- Earn more money.
+Every startup needs a lot of money.
+So do mine (in the future).

+- Publish my first research paper by the mid of 2023.

+- Make a lot of great user-facing softwares that will be totally free and no-ads.

+- Learn C++ throughly, then try ML and UI on it.

 ### 👌 What can I do for you or with you?

-- Help you to build an amazing and outstanding App on both Android and Apple platforms (iOS, iPadOS, macOS).

-- Make a business plan or product design for you in the field of mobile application or touch screen solution.

-- Work on software modularize for a better and normalized coding experience.
+- Help you grow your business fast and efficiently by designing a state-of-the-art software development stack for you.

+- Design and develop a dedicated UI component library (on nearly all programming languages and all platforms) for you that fits totally fantastic with your design language and amazingly scalable.

+- Bring a small team up with my outstanding team-leading and collaborating skills in Computer Science and software development.

-- Share my brainstorming ideas with you or work with you to make your dream come true.
+- Share brainstorming ideas, and make your dream project come true in the most detailed way. **You will love what I create.**

 ### 🐦 Where can you find me?